The PLUS Trial

 Background

-- PLUS will compare two approaches to fluid resuscitation in critically ill adults in the ICU
+PLUS compares two approaches to fluid resuscitation in critically ill adults in the ICU

 Coordinating centre: The George Institute for Global Health, Sydney, Australia